xiaohan2012/xiaohan2012.github.io/index.md

 I have a keen interest in the green transition and have been actively expanding my knowledge base on related topics.
 Above all, I aspire to create positive changes for our planet and societies.

-Currently, I am working on machine learning and recommender system at Unity Technologies, Finland.
-Prior to this, I was a post-doctoral researcher at Aalto University in 2021, following the completion of my PhD degree from Aalto in 2020.
+Currently, I am a data scientist at [Upright](https://www.uprightproject.com/).

 </div>